jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 How successful is this strategy?
 By 2012 Red Hat had become the first Linux based company to make a billion dollars in a fiscal year.
 But this success brought about an additional serious opensource question; RHEL is licensed under the GPLv2 Free Software license, which requires that all source code for your product to be freely and openly available.
 That means anyone can examine, modify, and redistribute your code for their own product as well.
 What if someone did that?
 Wouldn't they be able to ride the coat tails of Red Hat to success?
 The CentOS project did just that.

-#### CentOS
+#### CentOS Classic

 ![*CentOS*](images/Chapter-02/Linux-logos/CentOS/CentOS_Logotype.png "CentOS logo")

 By 2010 RHEL was firmly entrenched as a viable enterprise based server platform.
 Many customers loved the reliability of RHEL, but the two year technology freeze was too long for some people.
 They wanted to use RHEL but with the opportunity to update libraries and applications much quicker.
 The CentOS (*Community ENTerprise Operating System*) emerged[^14].
 The goal of this project is to use the freely available GPLv2 code of RHEL and redistribute it with their own custom modifications.

 Some would argue that CentOS was succeeding based on RHEL's hard work.
 Until about 2014, Red Hat had a very frosty relationship with the CentOS developers--even taking them to court numerous times over trademarked Red Hat logos that had not been properly removed by CentOS developers.
 Their developers, like Debian, were entirely volunteer based and not backed by a company.

 Eventually all of Red Hat's copyrighted material was removed and CentOS was then in full compliance with the GPLv2 license.
 Red Hat made the insinuation that CentOS were pirates stealing their work and causing them to lose sales to enterprises that had been using RHEL but had switched to use CentOS.
 By 2014, Red Hat and CentOS came to terms to work together--with Red Hat offering to sell support contracts to CentOS users.